C1AFFA/ColorizerGAN/README.md

 - Finally we implemented a model wich combines the previous ones: we used the encoder-decoder model with the fusion layer as generator and the pix2pix discriminator.
 We conducted on this model different type of preliminary trainings.

+We tested the trained models on 50 images taken from the place365 dataset not used during the traininig phase, evaluating the results with the simple turing test.
+The preliminary results shows that the models are able to recognize and to colorize skies and vegetation.
+With a longer training we should appreciate improvements.
+In the images below, starting from left, we can see:
+(...,...,...,....,...,....,Ground Thruth)

 ### Some results with different training and model conditions
 ![alt text](https://github.com/C1AFFA/ColorizerGAN/blob/master/RESULTS/TEST-0-7.jpg "Preliminary testing results 1")